oneconvergence/dkube-examples/image_cloudevents/README-ui.md

 - The pipeline will create a new version of the Model `image-mm-kf`
 > **Note** Wait for the pipeline to complete before continuing

+- After the pipeline is complete, and the deployed model has been created on the serving cluster, select the 2nd from the last cell in the `train.ipynb` script and `Run Selected Cell` (not "Run All Cells")
-- The `train` script will provide information that is necessary when configuration the monitor in this example.
+- This will provide information that is necessary when configuration the monitor in this example.
 They are available in the 2nd to last cell, labeled `Fields Used for Configuring the Monitor through the UI`.
 They will be referenced in the Drift & Performance configuration sections.

 <img src="./Images/Resources_Image.png" width=100% height=100%>